xpack-dev-tools/arm-none-eabi-gcc-xpack/README-BUILD.md

 ## Repository URLs

-The build scripts use ARM archives; occasionally, to avoid bugs, original repositories are used:
+The build scripts use Arm archives; occasionally, to avoid bugs, original repositories are used:

 - `git://sourceware.org/git/binutils-gdb.git`